wyiguanw/WonderHuman/README.md

 [Project Page](https://wyiguanw.github.io/WonderHuman/) | [Paper]() | [Video](https://youtu.be/bdwUL_RKajA)

 This is an official implementation.
 The codebase is implemented using [PyTorch](https://pytorch.org/) and tested on [Ubuntu](https://ubuntu.com/) 20.04.6 LTS.
+## Todo

+- [ ] Release the reorganized code and data.
+- [ ] Provide the scripts for data preprocessing.
+- [ ] Provide the code for free-view rendering and annimation.
 ## Prerequisite

 ### `Configure environment`